Creating CX2Network objects

 Pandas

-The PandasDataFrameToCX2NetworkFactory enables the conversion of a pandas.DataFrame into a CX2Network.
-This is useful for integrating pandas.DataFrame data into the CX2 network structure.
+The PandasDataFrameToCX2NetworkFactory facilitates the conversion of a pandas.DataFrame into a CX2Network.
+This is particularly useful for integrating tabular data into the CX2 network structure for visualization, analysis, and sharing in Cytoscape Ecosystem.

 Example 1 (setting node ids)